Yonatan Karp-Rudin

 Solutions

-• If the helper is a library, break all the services into different methods.
+• If the helper is a library, divide all the services into different methods.

-• Methods should always be fulfilled by objects.
-Static methods are another code smell.
+• Methods should always be associated with objects.
+Avoid using static methods, as they are also considered a code smell.

-• Avoid extracting the helpers to Anonymous Functions.
+• Refrain from extracting helpers into Anonymous Functions.

 Sample Code